minipief/pyva/doc/source/property_classes.rst

 Equivalent fluids
 +++++++++++++++++

-The equivalent fluids model is used for the [All2009] of very soft (limb) or very stiff (rigid) porous materials.
+The equivalent fluids model is used for the  simulation of very soft (limb) or very stiff (rigid) porous materials.
 This model is described in detail in [All2009]_ and briefly in [Pei2022]_.
 The advantage of the equivalent fluid model is, that the state variables are the same as for fluids: pressure and velocity.